nmeum/kahl/README.md

 ## Documentation

-This file is documented using Scheme Scribble syntax as implemented by [chibi scribble][chibi scribble].
+This library is documented using Scheme Scribble syntax as implemented by [chibi scribble][chibi scribble].
 Documentation can be generated using `chibi-doc(1)`.
 To generate HTML documentation run: